Table of Contents

 California Shine the Light Law

 Under California’s Shine the Light law, California residents who provide us certain personal information are entitled to request and obtain from us, free of charge, information about the personal information (if any, and as defined under the law) that we have shared with third parties during the preceding calendar year for their own direct marketing purposes.
-Such requests may be made once per calendar year by emailing us at [email protected] In your request, you must include the statement “Shine the Light Request,” provide your first and last name, email address and residential address, and certify that you are a California resident.
-We reserve the right to require additional information to confirm your identity and California residency.
+We do not share your personal information in this way.